stephanie-K/practitioner-stories/_docs/survey1.md

 In the UK, about 1 in 5 is disabled.
 Keeping in mind that this was a very small number of answers, we had a similar proportion in our participants.

-Out of 24 people, 4 said they had a disability but didn't consider themselves as disabled and 1 identified as disabled.
+Out of 24 people, 4 said they had a disability but didn't identify as disabled and 1 identified as disabled.

 ![diagram to see the results of the question: 'Do you have a disability?' as a visual instead of text](/practitioner-stories/images/survey/disability.jpg)